 Alpine dumped tons of R&D into the development of their Type R line, and it shows.
 The SWR T10 is one of the best sounding compact subs you’ve ever heard.
 That said, all this innovation comes at a price, and the T10 is one of the most expensive 10” subs on the market.

 If you’re looking for the highest quality regardless of price, take a closer look at this speaker.
-Otherwise, you may want to consider your other options.
+Otherwise, you may want to consider your other options like the Rockford Fosgate.

 The CVT104 is the 10” version of Kicker’s popular CVT124 that we profiled earlier.

 If you like what you hear about the CVT124, the CVT104 is no different.
-It features the same components inside a 10” speaker, which delivers a bit more responsiveness and punch while still retaining a healthy amount of boom.
+It features the same components inside a 10” speaker (including a Santoprene surround and a stiff ribbed polypropylene cone), which delivers a bit more responsiveness and punch while still retaining a healthy amount of boom.

 The CVT104 is slightly shallower than the CVT124, with a mounting depth of 4 ¼” as opposed to 4 ⅜”.
 But, both speakers are a little on the deep side for a shallow mount sub, and there may be a few situations where this speaker isn’t shallow enough for your installation.

-This speaker generates a max RMS of 800W, and the sensitivity is fairly impressive, coming in just north of 87dB.
+This speaker’s power handling is not a very high peak of 800W (400W RMS), and the sensitivity is fairly impressive, coming in just north of 87dB.
 Thanks to it’s 10” size, the frequency range is also expanded from the CVT124, and this subwoofer will handle frequencies from 25-500Hz.